RENCI/opal-frontend/README.md

 ### Manually

 Execute `npm ci` to install locked dependencies, and `npm run build` to build a production bundle.
-The bundle will export to the `dist` directory.
+The bundle will be exported to the `dist` directory.

 ### Docker